By Helen Stone published

-When it comes to kitchen ideas, proportion is key - with dimensions dictated by the room size and layout.
-A long run of units calls for a long parallel island that mimics the classic double galley layout, while a squarer room is better served by an L or U-shaped layout with a square or round island at its center.
+When it comes to any kitchen ideas, proportion is key, with dimensions dictated by the room size and layout.
+A long run of units calls for a long, parallel island that mimics the classic double galley layout, while a squarer room is better served by an L- or U-shaped layout, perhaps utilising square or round kitchen island ideas at its center.

 Consider what you want your island for when considering its size.
 Is it for cooking, storage or just an extra prep and seating area?
-Size isn’t everything – even the smallest island can have super-storage with pan drawers, spice racks, shelves for cookbooks and the slimmest of wine chillers.
+Size isn’t everything – even the smallest kitchen island size can have super storage, with pan drawers, spice racks, shelves for cookbooks and the slimmest of wine chillers.

 Tom Howley, Design Director at Tom Howley sees the island as instrumental to modern kitchen living: ‘It can be the homework base, a relaxed office space and a home bar.
-A wide island counter or baker’s table will provide a generous and welcoming gathering place, especially when lined with textural barstools,’ he explains.
+A wide island counter or baker’s table will provide a generous and welcoming gathering place, especially when lined with textural barstools or other kitchen island seating ideas.'

-What is the standard width of an island?
+What is the standard width of a kitchen island?

 ‘Adjustable-height stools are perfect if children will be using the island,' she continues.
 'High-backed stools that offer full support are a good idea if the area will be used a lot for dining.’

-Square islands may stretch to 1200mm wide if you are looking to pack your island with storage and functionality but don’t go too far.
+Square islands may stretch to 1200mm wide if you are looking to pack your island with kitchen storage ideas and functionality, but don’t go too far.